 The cornerstone of any English curriculum is the text.
-Through reading, students encounter the ways writers across history have captured the human experience: triumph and tragedy, suffering and loss, pride, humility, and identity.
-We want our students to hear diverse voices, make meaningful connections with what they read, and ultimately, to love English.
+Through reading, pupils encounter the ways writers across history have captured the human experience: triumph and tragedy, suffering and loss, pride, humility, and identity.
+We want our pupils to hear diverse voices, make meaningful connections with what they read, and ultimately, to love English.

 Choosing the right texts for a secondary English curriculum is therefore vital – and complex.
 If we want our curriculum to meet these aspirations, text selection must be thoughtful, principled, and responsive.